• Skip to main content

 • Soy wax is commonly made from genetically modified soybeans and soybeans treated with chemicals and pesticides making many soy wax candles slightly more toxic in nature.

-• Beeswax is very natural, minimally treated and non-toxic, making it a great choice for a clean burning beeswax candle, and also a great choice for those that suffer from asthma or allergies of any sort.
+• Beeswax is very natural, minimally treated, and non-toxic, making it a great choice for a clean burning beeswax candle, and also a great choice for those who suffer from asthma or allergies of any sort.

-• Beeswax releases negative ions, which helps purify and also has a naturally sweet and pleasant scent.
+• Beeswax releases negative ions, which help purify the environment, and also has a naturally sweet and pleasant scent.

 • Beeswax candles produce a warm, golden flame, whereas soy wax candles produce a cooler-toned white flame.